kubevirt/user-guide/docs/operations/authorization.md

 The **kubevirt.io:view** ClusterRole gives users permissions to view all KubeVirt resources in the cluster.
-The permissions to create, delete, modify or access any KubeVirt resources beyond viewing the resource’s spec are not included in this role.
+The permissions to create, delete, modify or access any KubeVirt resources beyond viewing the resource's spec are not included in this role.
 This means a user with this role could see that a VirtualMachineInstance is running, but neither shutdown nor gain access to that VirtualMachineInstance via console/VNC.